shoganhennessy/shoganhennessy.github.io/_pages/research.md

 Recent advances in genetic technology measure genetic locations in the human genome associated with health and social outcomes, such as years of education --- polygenic indices.
 I show how that the Education year PolyGenic Index (Ed PGI, [Lee et al 2018](https://doi.org/10.1038/s41588-018-0147-3)) is related to later-life earnings, using random variation away from parents' genes to infer causal effects.
-Recent social science literature has speculated that genes associated with education relate to intelligence, and so would have independent, direct genetic effects on labour market outcomes.
+A nascient social science literature has speculated that genes associated with education relate to intelligence, and so would have independent, direct genetic effects on labour market outcomes.
-Then, I decompose the effects into direct genetic, and indirect effects from returns to education, using genetic and labour market data for thousands of members of the British public in the UK Biobank, and mediation methods to decompose the effects.
+I investigate this systematically by decomposing the causal effects into a direct genetic, and indirect effects from returns to education, using genetic and labour market data for thousands of members of the British public in the UK Biobank.
-I derive selection bias terms for conventional mediation methods when education is not randomly assigned --- as is likely the case for any mediator in any natural experiment settings.
+I derive selection bias terms for conventional mediation methods when education is not randomly assigned --- as is likely for any mediator in any natural experiment settings.
-To avoid this, I use a legal change in school-leaving age to instrument for random variation in education, and estimate direct and indirect effects local to these compliers.
+To avoid this, I use a legal change in school-leaving age to instrument for random variation in education, estimating direct and indirect effects local to these compliers.
 Correlational evidence with public data shows that direct genetic associations are indistinguishable from zero --- all causal associations of the Ed PGI are explained by the indirect education channel, and not by a direct genetic channel.
 Causal estimates using restricted UK Biobank data are to follow.